AmaseCocoa/zensical-amase/README.md

 # zensical-amase
+**PLEASE NOT REPORT ANY BUGS ENCOUNTERED IN zensical-amase TO zensical/zensical!**

 This is a customized zensical fork for my personal use.

 Normally, should use official Zensical.
 If you want use this fork, you shouldn't expect my support.

 ---